holderbaum/resume/resume.md

 the vehicles and designing and delivering supportive software for end users.

 The embedded software is built fully Test Driven and based on FreeRTOS and C++.
-The cloud infrastructure is hosted on AWS, completely defned in code using Terraform and Ruby.
-One focus of the infrastructure development was the defnition in pure software combined with automated testing and continuous deployment of the infrastructure.
+The cloud infrastructure is hosted on AWS, completely defined in code using Terraform and fully tested using Ruby.
+One focus of the development was the definition in pure software combined with automated testing and continuous deployment for the infrastructure.

 The delivery itself was done with a mixed team of ThoughtWorkers and developers from the client.
 This involved a lot of mentoring and coaching to shape the agile way of working together towards an ambitious delivery goal.

+\vspace{1em}

 ### Building an App with Cloud Backend (2016)